 Touching that’s needed and OK includes touching for cleaning by parents or examination from doctors.
 They’ll need to know that they should speak up if they ever feel uncomfortable about touching.

 Sadly, child sexual abuse still happens today.
 These important lessons on bodily autonomy will help empower the young child to say “Stop!” or speak up to a trusted adult if they are ever touched inappropriately.

 Children’s Books About Body Autonomy

 Body autonomy can be a tricky subject for parents.
-How do you explain these concepts to a young child, especially if you’re not ready to have a big talk about sex?
+How do you explain concepts like consent to a young child, especially if you’re not ready to have a big talk about sex?

 Books by childhood educators and experts can help introduce body autonomy in an appropriate way for this age group.
 Recommended books for how to teach your child body autonomy include:

 - No Means No!

 - Let’s Talk About Body Boundaries, Consent, and Respect